jhucompilers/fall2022/assign/assign02.md

 The grading criteria are as follows:

+* Control flow (if, if/else, while statements): 33%
-* Implementation of functions and function calls (including intrinsic functions): 83%
+* Implementation of functions and function calls (including intrinsic functions): 50%
 * Arrays: 4%
 * Strings: 2%
 * Lambdas: 1%